rendeirolab/LazySlide/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the problem.
+For example: "I'm always frustrated when [...]"

 **If you are requesting a new model**
 - Model name:
 - GitHub:
 - Huggingface/Weights URL:
-- Pubication:
+- Publication:
 - Category: [e.g. Foundation, Multimodal, Segmentation, Classification...]

-How good the model is?
-Will it benefit the user groups of LazySlide.
+How well does the model perform?
+Will it benefit the user groups of LazySlide?

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
-What would the potential API looks like?
-What would be the graceful solution here?
+Any alternative solutions or features you've considered.
+What might the potential API look like?
+What would a graceful solution be?

 **Basic Example**
 A basic example of how the feature would work.